Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Three New Types of Reward Machines

-\begin{assumption}[] For any Boolean feature $p_{\text{B}}$ and state $s$, the agent has access to $\interp{p_{\text{B}}}$, where $\llbracket\rrbracket$ is the Iverson bracket. \end{assumption} This common assumption is necessary to align the agent's traversal through the RM with the real conditions in the environment.
-We also assume that the agent has access to the values in $\mathcal{D}_{p_w}$.
-That is, the agent can test whether $w$ has decreased between the previous and current observations in the environment and whether the goal is achieved.
+\begin{assumption}[] For any Boolean feature $p_{\text{B}}$ and state $s$, the agent has access to $\interp{p_{\text{B}}}$, where $\llbracket \rrbracket$ is the Iverson bracket. \end{assumption} This common assumption ensures that the agent's traversal through the RM aligns with actual environment conditions.
+Likewise, we assume that the agent has access to the values of each numeric feature $p_w \in \mathcal{D}_{p_w}$.
+That is, the agent can observe whether $w$ has decreased since the previous observation and whether the goal $w_\ell$ has been reached.

-Numeric RMs should be unrolled with respect to the domains of numeric variables $\mathcal{D}_{w}$ because they cannot be used for learning directly.
-One reason is the lack of intermediate guidance.
-Another is that a single numeric-RM state can correspond to different parts of the agent's trajectory.
-For example, in Figure~\ref{fig:rm-num}, $N$ different parts of the agent's trajectory corresponding to the number of undelivered boxes map to one numeric-RM state---state $u_0$.
-This would cause the agent to repeatedly alter the learnt information for state $u_0$, depending on the remaining subtasks.
+Numeric RMs offer a compact way to specify tasks, reducing the modelling effort.
+They are particularly useful for tasks in which subtasks can be completed in any order and the agent must learn an optimal ordering.
+However, learning with numeric RMs has two challenges.
+First, numeric RMs do not provide any task decomposition or intermediate guidance, which is an essential property of RMs.
+Second, a policy cannot be learnt directly from a numeric RM because a single RM state may correspond to multiple stages of task progression.
+For instance, in the example numeric RM (Figure~\ref{fig:rm-num}), the agent can occupy only two RM states before completing the task, regardless of the number of boxes to deliver.
+Specifically, different trajectory segments---corresponding to different numbers of undelivered boxes---all map to the same numeric-RM state $u_0$.
+This would cause the agent to repeatedly overwrite learnt information for $u_0$.

-Numeric RMs give us a compact specification of a task, reducing the modelling effort.
-In particular, tasks where subtasks need to be completed in any order and the agent needs to learn an optimal completion order are easily encoded in numeric RMs.
-Next, numeric RMs should be translated automatically to an RM that the agent can use for learning.
+To address these issues, numeric RMs must be translated to Boolean RMs by unfolding their states with respect to the domains of numeric variables $\mathcal{D}_{w}$.